Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/architecture_2023.md

 ### Work Filesystems

-With new players with new software in the file system market it getting more and more complicated to identify the best suited file system for temporary data.
+With new players with new software in the filesystem market it getting more and more complicated to identify the best suited filesystem for temporary data.
 In many cases, only tests can provide the right answer, for a short time.

 For an easier grasp on the major categories (size, speed), the work filesystems now come